yogsototh/Scratch/multi/blog/Learn-Vim-Progressively.md

 en: ### Zone selection `<action>a<object>` or `<action>i<object>`
 fr: ### Selection de zone `<action>a<object>` ou `<action>i<object>`

-en: These command can only be used after an operator of in visual mode.
+en: These command can only be used after an operator in visual mode.
 en: But they are very powerful.
 Their main pattern is:
 fr: Ces commandes sont utilisable seulement en mode visuel ou après un "opérateur".
 fr: Mais elles sont très puissantes.
 Leur forme générale est: